redhat-developer/service-binding-operator/docs/OperatorBestPractices.md

 configmaps, etc. and to assist operator providers in promoting and expanding the adoption of their operators.

-When a ServiceBindingRequest is created the Service Binding Operator collects binding information and shares it with application.
+When a ServiceBinding is created the Service Binding Operator collects binding information and shares it with application.
 The Binding Service Operator's controller injects the binding information into the application's "DeploymentConfig", "Deployment" or “Replicaset"